 When is a human being dead?
 The ability to distinguish living human beings from dead human beings has important medical, legal, social, religious, metaphysical, and metaphorical implications.
-After all, the dead are suitable for burial and the living are not.
-To begin to answer this question, the concept of clinical death must be examined at three distinct levels: (1) the definition of death (2) the operational, medical criteria for determining that death has, in fact, occurred (or, has the definition been met?) and (3) medical tests to determine that the criteria have been fulfilled.
-It is important to note that these conceptual levels are not conterminous; however, ideally the tests must fulfill the criteria and the criteria, in turn, must satisfy the definition.
+After all, the dead are suitable for burial and the living are not.11 To begin to answer this question, the concept of clinical death must be examined at three distinct levels:^{12, 13} (1) the definition of death (2) the operational, medical criteria for determining that death has, in fact, occurred (or, has the definition been met?) and (3) medical tests to determine that the criteria have been fulfilled.
+It is important to note that these conceptual levels are not conterminous; however, ideally the tests must fulfill the criteria and the criteria, in turn, must satisfy the definition.14 circumstances is the dis-integration complete) are philosophically informed, worldview dependent,17 and context dependent.18

-The definition of death (i.e., the permanent, holistic dis-integration of the body's vital functions, and the distinction between the living and the dead), ought to be straightforward, since life and death are prima facie mutually exclusive.
-However, because death in a non-legal sense is a process rather than an event, the criteria by which the definition is satisfied (i.e., under what circumstances is the dis-integration complete) are philosophically informed, worldview dependent, and context dependent.
+The definition of death (i.e., the permanent, holistic dis-integration of the body's vital functions, and the distinction between the living and the dead), ought to be straightforward, since life and death are prima facie mutually exclusive.15 However, because death in a non-legal sense is a process rather than an event,16 the criteria by which the definition is satisfied (i.e., under what

-DeVita, in a succinct review, notes that the determination of death has posed longstanding difficulties.
-Historically, lurid tales of burial of the living mistakenly thought to be dead has placed great emphasis on certainty in the determination of death.
+DeVita, in a succinct review, notes that the determination of death has posed longstanding difficulties.19 Historically, lurid tales of burial of the living mistakenly thought to be dead has placed great emphasis on certainty in the determination of death.
 Absent respiration indicative of death was occasionally more apparent than real.
-Even putrefaction as a certain sign of death was discredited because of its similarity to gangrene.
-Li
+Even putrefaction20 as a certain sign of death was discredited because of its similarity to gangrene.21

-Certain evidence that death has occurred by way of the passage of time (the "death watch") was largely supplanted by cardiac criteria with the invention of the stethoscope.
-However, by the mid-twentieth century, technological advances gave physicians the increasingly frequent capability to reverse the cardiorespiratory signs of death, albeit on occasion at the expense of devastating neurological injury and permanent, irreversible unconsciousness.
-In 1959, Mollaret and Goulon reported cases of coma dépassé ("beyond coma") characterized by absent brain stem reflexes, apnea, and flat EEG.
+Certain evidence that death has occurred by way of the passage of time (the "death watch") was largely supplanted by cardiac criteria with the invention of the stethoscope.22 However, by the mid-twentieth century, technological advances gave physicians the increasingly frequent capability to reverse the cardiorespiratory signs of death, albeit on occasion at the expense of devastating neurological injury and permanent, irreversible unconsciousness.23 In 1959, Mollaret and Goulon reported cases of coma dépassé ("beyond coma") characterized by absent brain stem reflexes, apnea, and flat EEG.24

-In 1968, the report of The Ad Hoc Committee of the Harvard Medical School to Examine the Definition of Brain Death defined "irreversible coma" as absence of responsiveness, movement, and brain stem reflexes (including breathing) with a determined cause; it was the Committee's intent to establish this new neurological criterion ("brain death") as a proxy for clinical death.
-In doing so, the Committee made two astonishing assertions, viz., that (1) death is a social construct, and (2) because physicians have traditionally diagnosed and declared death, it is within their purview to change the diagnostic criteria.
-The latter assertion was based on the Committee's questionable interpretation of a contemporaneous legal definition of death.
+In 1968, the report25 of The Ad Hoc Committee of the Harvard Medical School to Examine the Definition of Brain Death defined "irreversible coma" as absence of responsiveness, movement, and brain stem reflexes (including breathing) with a determined cause26; it was the Committee's intent to establish this new neurological criterion ("brain death") as a proxy for clinical death.^{27, 28} In doing so, the Committee made two astonishing assertions, viz., that (1) death is a social construct, and (2) because physicians have traditionally diagnosed and declared death, it is within their purview to change the diagnostic criteria.
+The latter assertion was based on the Committee's questionable interpretation of a contemporaneous legal definition of death.29